Laboratory 8

 • Each sphere must have a radius of 1/10.

-• The observer should be moved by -\hat e_x, meaning their position should be (-2, 0, 0) and the center of the screen (-1, 0, 0).
+• The observer should be moved by -\hat e_x, placing them at (-2, 0, 0) with the screen center at (-1, 0, 0).

 • Choose whether to use OrthogonalCamera or PerspectiveCamera.